History

 The attack began in daylight, at 1430 on the 11th.
 With "B" Squadron of the Hussars leading, and men of "D" Company riding on the tanks, the force advanced only part way across the level ground between Norrey and Le Mesnil-Patry before encountering heavy mortar and machine gun fire.
 The infantry dismounted from their exposed positions on the back of the tanks and tried to move forward, and small parties of both tanks and infantry managed to make it into the town.
 However, enemy tanks and anti-tank guns came into action, and the Hussars ordered a withdrawal to their own start line.
 "B" Squadron, not receiving the order to withdraw, lost all but two tanks, all its officers, and all but three NCOs.
 "D" Company of the Queen's Own Rifles suffered 96 casualties (the battalion as a whole suffered 99, 55 being killed).5

 The 2nd Battalion of the 12th SS Panzer Regiment was under the command of SS-Sturmbannführer Prinz, and his tanks had managed to intervene decisively.
 The 8th Company, under Hans Siegel, apparently moved into action on the initiative of their commander, being closest to the fighting, and scored many hits on the exposed Canadian tanks.
 The divisional Pionier (engineer) battalion also counter-attacked and took prisoners.
-In all, the 12th SS tanks managed to inflict the loss of 37 tanks, while the Hussars lost 80 troops, an unusually high proportion of them, 59, being killed.
+In all, the 12th SS tanks managed to inflict the loss of 37 tanks, while the Hussars lost 80 troops, an unusually high proportion of them being killed.
 German losses were just four tanks (three from No. 8 Company and one from No. 9 Company) though personnel casualties were higher, totalling 150, including 48 dead and 11 missing.6

 Aftermath

 The battle at Le Mesnil-Patry was a costly defeat, and as it turned out, the last major offensive action for the Canadians in Normandy for the month of June.
 The town itself eventually fell to the British, without a fight, on the night of 16-17 June.
 The battle did bring to a close the Canadian Army's part in the lodgement battles, the toll for which included 196 officers (72 killed) and 2635 other ranks (945 killed).
+The battle was the worst day of the war for the 1st Hussars, and was in fact their bloodiest single day of combat in the history of the regiment.
+All told, 7 officers, 6 NCOs and 32 men (45 in total) had been killed from the Hussars.7

 Battle Honours